alphagov/forms/research/2023-09-26-Early_Access_Journey.md

 - Test acceptance of the early access sign up journey
 - Understand how new users feel about the journey / process
 - Understand how dept admin users feel about the process
-- Identify any barriers to adoption of Forms through an Early Access model
+- Identify any barriers to adoption of GOV.UK Forms through an ‘early access’ model

 ## Users
 - Civil Servants